Professor Gordon Lynch

-I also have a long-standing collaboration with the BAFTA award-winning educational charity, TrueTube, which produces open access online films for Key-Stage 3 and 4 students.
-We have so far worked on six films.
-Films on the UK child migration schemes and Magdalene Laundries, were both short-listed for national religious broadcasting awards by the Sandford St Martin Trust and one of which, on the Magdalene Laundries, won a British Universities Film and Video Council national Learning on Screen award in 2014.
+I collaborate with the BAFTA award-winning educational charity, TrueTube, which produces open access online films for Key-Stage 3 and 4 students, and with whom I have worked together on six films.
+Films on the UK child migration schemes and Magdalene Laundries, were both short-listed for national religious broadcasting awards, with the latter winning a British Universities Film and Video Council Learning on Screen award in 2014.

-I am a Faculty Fellow at the Center for Cultural Sociology, Yale University, and have previously served as Chair of the British Sociological Association’s Sociology of Religion Study Group and co-Chair of the Religion, Media and Culture Group of the American Academy of Religion.
+I am the sub-panel chair for UOA31, Theology and Religious Studies, for REF2021, and previously served on the sub-panel for this subject area in REF2104.
+I have previously served as Chair of the British Sociological Association’s Sociology of Religion Study Group and co-Chair of the Religion, Media and Culture Group of the American Academy of Religion, and am a Faculty Fellow at the Center for Cultural Sociology, Yale University.

 Also view these in the Kent Academic Repository